kevin-vo/gatsby-portfolio/content/blog/wed-nov-13-2019-18-00-39-gmt-0800-pacific-standard-time-netlify-more-than-a-static-site-host.md

 path: /blog/ode-to-netlify
 thumbnail: /img/netlify-functions-thumb.jpg
 description: >-
-  Everyone loves free.
-And the best website hosting service is a free one.
+  The best hosting service is a free hosting service.
 See how Netlify offers functionality beyond its competitors.
 ---
 ### An ode to Netlify

 I'll just go ahead and say it.
 Netlify should not be free...
 Yet here I am, deploying sites that continuously build from my GitHub repos, all without me paying a single dime.
 For that, I am eternally grateful.
 I now recommend using Netlify to deploy any small to medium scale projects.

-"Isn't there always a catch to 'free' though?" you might ask.
+"Isn't there always a catch to 'free'?" you might ask.
 To that question, my astute and observant readers, you are correct.
 To a degree.

 ### Backstory